asce1062/jess-hbd_src/README.md

   have fun with the program!

-  #### PS: The music contained here i.e `DATA/song.xm` is one of my compositions, licensed under Creative Commons with Attributions.
+  #### PS: The music contained here i.e `DATA/song.xm` is one of my compositions, licensed under Creative Commons with Attribution.
 Please credit me if you use it for any non-commercial purposes.
-Else for commercial purposes don't hesitate to contact me.
+Else for commercial purposes, don't hesitate to contact me.

  /asce1062